Return to Index

 - Examine your feet daily for injuries, ingrown toenails, or cuts.

 - Care for any injuries of the feet meticulously with regular cleansing and dressings.

 - Avoid dry skin by using moisturizing creams.

-- Wear shoes that breathe, but do not expose the toes, such as sandals.
+- Wear shoes that breathe, but do not expose the toes, such as by wearing sandals.

 - Get properly fitted for shoes.

 - Talk to your doctor or podiatrist about any toe or toenail problems.
 Make sure they know you have PAD.

 Be an active participant in your care.
 Talk to your team about symptoms or treatments that you are having difficulty with.

 Bondke Persson A, Buschmann EE, et al. Therapeutic arteriogenesis in peripheral arterial disease: combining intervention and passive training.
 Vasa.
 2011;40(3):177-187.

 Haas TL, Lloyd PG, et al. Exercise training and peripheral arterial disease.
 Compr Physiol.
 2012;2(4):2933-3017.